The Kings Ferry: Commuter services

 The Kings Ferry brand is used on commuter services from the Medway Towns to Victoria Coach Station, London.

 The Travel Link brand is used for commuter services from the Isle of Sheppey and Sittingbourne.
 Travel Link was created from a merger of the previous Travel Rite lower cost brand, and The London Link, a company established by the Kings Ferry in 1999.

 From November 2013 until April 2016, Kings Ferry operated services in Bristol and South Gloucestershire under contract to North Somerset Council.

-In October 2015, Kings Ferry commenced operating a service from Maidstone to London, but commuter services from Kent & Medway were withdrawn on Christmas Eve 2021.
+In October 2015, Kings Ferry commenced operating a service from Maidstone to London.